AlejandroJorge/chip8/README.md

 - Opcodes handlers -> No tests
 - Parsing -> No tests
-- Main rendering loop
+- Main (and rendering) loop
+- Fonts loaded
+- Delay register

 To be implemented

 - Tests for Opcodes
 - Tests for Parsing
 - Sound
-- Delay counter
-- Fonts (hardcoded)
-- Main loop